FlamingLasrSwrd/flaminglasrswrd.github.io/log.md

 - TODO: correct image alignment of post graphical abstracts

 ## 05 Aug 2018
-- haven't been feeling the best lately; had my first migraine in something like a year yesterday
+- haven't been feeling the best lately; had my first migraine in something like a year yesterday #journal
 - ethanol brewing has successfully yielded more than a gallon of ~80%
   - the distillation column didn't separate as well as I hope- I suspect the small entrance hole (1/8" pipe) was too small
   - I overloaded the column and contaminated the liquor with copper.
 Doesn't matter since I'm not drinking it and I'll be running it through an all glass system for the final distillation